tarrie/journal/README.md

 - OK so if i use this -> https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Getting-started like the poml depedencies the whole thing throws errors.
 Took a couple hrs to figure out.
 I implemented the jersey-jackson implementation listed here --> https://www.mkyong.com/webservices/jax-rs/json-example-with-jersey-jackson/ for a basic endpoint that does nothing because ingesting json payload is not close to straight forward.
 After making everything public in my pojo object for the payload it started woring.
 I also made a python client since it only took 3 lines of code and java would basically take 1-million, I see why people like python now.
 I'm stuck because the swagger-core documentation is missing something.
 Have to fix this or I wasted most of the day since my annotations aren't showing up in the api documenation

 # 12/16/19
 - Added a class to convert POJO to json for API, still working on groups API but i want the endpoint to post to dynamboDB so im working on this now.
 How to orangize my DB, structure it, access it
 - Setting up DynamoDb with Java https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Java.html
     - The free tier comes with alot of data!!
 - https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/
 - https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html
 - https://aws.amazon.com/blogs/database/using-sort-keys-to-organize-data-in-amazon-dynamodb/
 - The first one seems nice, good amt of work to do to set DynamoDb up and understand it.
 I created a Admin Secret Access Keys, and had to set up new permisions.
 Close but no cigar lets do it tommorrow.
 Also need to figure out how to define the schema aka how to structure dynamodb.
 Store the schema in the ressource folder? idk.
-Right now i think evrything looks pretty organized
+Right now i think evrything looks pretty organized. gitignore did not ignore my access keys so got secuirty risk emails from AWS oh well, crazy how fast they found my github and the access keys though. sheehs!
     - https://github.com/tarrie/io.tarrie.api/pull/1 -- contains the brANCH that i'll be working with.